University Support Staff Peer Review Committee Hearing Process

 While the Peer Review Committee ("P.R.C." or "Committee") is charged with the responsibility of conducting a fair hearing in the above mentioned matters, the role of the Committee and the scope of its authority depends upon the type of hearing being conducted.

-- Performance Evaluations - in matters involving an appeal of a classified employee's performance evaluation, the Committee reviews the material presented, makes the final determination about the employee's performance, and completes the employee's performance evaluation form.
-(Kansas Administrativd Regulations (K.A.R.)
-1-7-11 and 1-7-12).
+- Performance Reviews - in matters involving an appeal of a USS employee's performance review, the Committee reviews the material presented, makes the final determination about the employee's performance, and completes the employee's performance review form.

-- Proposed Disciplinary Action - in matters involving a classified employee's appeal of a proposed demotion, decision-making leave or dismissal, the Committee reviews the relevant facts in the matter and makes a recommendation to the Appointing Authority.
-After reviewing the committee's recommendation, the Appointing Authority makes the final decision on whether to affirm, modify, or rescind the proposed action.
-(Kansas Statutes Annotated (K.S.A.)
-75-2949 d,e,f).
+- Proposed Suspension with Pay (Decision-Making Leaves) - in matters involving a USS employee's appeal of a proposed decision-making leave, the Committee reviews the relevant facts in the matter and makes a recommendation to the Associate Vice President, Human Resources.
+After reviewing the committee's recommendation, the Associate Vice President, Human Resources makes the final decision on whether to affirm, modify, or rescind the proposed action.

-- Where a proposed dismissal, demotion, or decision-making leave is based upon two unsatisfactory performance evaluations, the employee may appeal either the second evaluation or the proposed action, but may not appeal both the evaluation and the proposed disciplinary action within the University.
+- Where a proposed decision-making leave is based upon two unsatisfactory performance reviews, the employee may appeal either the second review or the proposed action, but may not appeal both the review and the proposed disciplinary action within the University.

-- Claims Of Unfair Treatment Or Discrimination not involving proposed demotion, decision-making leave, or dismissal - in matters involving a classified employee's complaint of unfair treatment or discrimination, the Committee reviews the relevant facts in the matter and makes a recommendation to the Appointing Authority.
-After reviewing the Committee's recommendation, the Appointing Authority makes the final determination concerning the action to be taken in the matter.
+- Claims Of Unfair Treatment not involving proposed demotion, decision-making leave, or dismissal - in matters involving a USS employee's complaint of unfair treatment, the Committee reviews the relevant facts in the matter and makes a recommendation to the Associate Vice President, Human Resources.
+After reviewing the Committee's recommendation, the Associate Vice President, Human Resourcesmakes the final determination concerning the action to be taken in the matter.

-The Classified Senate makes recommendations for membership on the Peer Review Committee to the Vice President for Administration and Finance (Vice-President) who appoints members from the Classified Senate's recommendations.
-The Committee is composed of twenty-one (21) members, all of whom are classified personnel.
-Membership includes employees of different employment categories, of different ethnicities, of both genders, and employees who are disabled.
+The University Support Staff Senate makes recommendations for membership on the Peer Review Committee to the Vice President in the Division of Human Capital Services (VPHC) who appoints members from the USS Senate's recommendations.
+The Committee is composed of 21 members, all of whom are university support staff.
+Membership includes a demographic cross-section of USS employees.

 Appointments are for three consecutive years with seven members being replaced each year.
-One member is named by the Vice President on an annual basis to chair the Committee.
+One member is named by the VPHC on an annual basis to chair the Committee.
 Five members hear a given appeal, although a quorum shall be four members.
-The chair of the Committee selects a Panel of five members, plus one alternate member, to hear a particular appeal and designates one member of the hearing Panel to serve as the Panel chair.The employee and responding department have the right at the beginning of the hearing to challenge the participation of any Panel member due to a conflict of interest by informing Employee Relations.
+The chair of the Committee selects a Panel of five members to hear a particular appeal and designates one member of the hearing Panel to serve as the Panel chair.The employee and/or the responding department may object, in writing, to any individual proposed to serve as a member of the panel and include the reasons upon which objections are based.
+Objections must be submitted to the VPHC no later than 48 hours prior to the hearing date.
+The VPHC and the Panel chair will determine whether an alternate should be appointed and will provide a written response to the objecting party.

-Each year after the new Committee members have been appointed by the Vice President for Administration and Finance, Employee Relations will conduct a training session for all members of the Committee.
+Each year after the new Committee members have been appointed Human Resources will conduct a training session for all members of the Committee.

 The following time limitations apply to appeals heard by the Committee:

-- Employee Performance Evaluation Appeals- within seven (7) calendar days of receiving formal notice of the rating, the employee must address an appeal in writing to the Associate Vice President of the Division of Human Resources, hereafter called the Appointing Authority, or his or her designee.
-The employee is encouraged, but not required, to sign the evaluation form before initiating an appeal.
-Within seven (7) calendar days of receiving the employee's written notice of appeal, the matter shall be scheduled for hearing with the Committee.
-Within fourteen (14) calendar days of receiving the employees notice of the appeal, the P.R.C.
+- Employee Performance Review Appeals- within seven calendar days of receiving formal notice of the rating, the employee must address an appeal in writing to the Associate Vice President, Human Resources (AVPHR), or his or her designee.
+The employee is encouraged, but not required, to sign the performance review form before initiating an appeal.
+Within seven calendar days of receiving the employee's written notice of appeal, the matter shall be scheduled for hearing with the Committee.
+Within fourteen calendar days of receiving the employees notice of the appeal, the P.R.C.
 Panel shall hear the appeal and assign a rating for the employee.
-(K.A.R.
-1-1-11, 1-7-12).
 The Panel will resume in open session at the stated time and place to take action on the appeal.

-- In the event that an appeal cannot be scheduled and/or held within the time limitation described in the paragraph above, the Appointing Authority or his or her designee may extend the time limit for holding the appeal up to 30 calendar days after the appeal has been filed.
-Any further extension requires the approval of the Director of Personnel Services for the state of Kansas.
+- In the event that an appeal cannot be scheduled and/or held within the time limitation described in the paragraph above, the AVPHR or his or her designee may extend the time limit for holding the appeal up to 30 calendar days after the appeal has been filed.

-- Appeals of proposed Disciplinary Action(demotions, decision-making leaves, or dismissals - The Appointing Authority will set a deadline for the employee to appeal the proposed action in writing.
-Within five (5) working days of receiving the employee's notice of appeal, the appeal shall be referred through Employee Relations to the Committee.
-Within ten (10) working days of receiving the appeal, the P.R.C.
-Panel will hear the matter and make a recommendation to the Appointing Authority.
-The Appointing Authority will make a final decision on the proposed action and will notify the parties within five (5) working days of receiving the Panel's recommendation.
+- Appeals of proposed Suspension with Pay (Decision-Making Leaves) - The AVPHR will set a deadline for the employee to appeal the proposed action in writing.
+Within five working days of receiving the employee's notice of appeal, the appeal shall be referred to the Committee.
+Within 10 working days of receiving the appeal, the P.R.C.
+Panel will hear the matter and make a recommendation to the AVPHR.
+The AVPHR will make a final decision on the proposed action and will notify the parties within five working days of receiving the Panel's recommendation.

-- Complaints of unfair treatment - within sixty (60) calendar days after becoming aware of the problem, the employee must address an appeal in writing to the Appointing Authority.
-Within five (5) working days of receiving the employee's notice of appeal, the appeal will be referred through Employee Relations to the Committee.
-Within ten (10) working days of scheduling the appeal for hearing, the P.R.C.
-Panel will hear the matter and make a recommendation to the Appointing Authority.
-The Appointing Authority will make a final decision in the matter and notify the parties within five (5) working days of receiving the Panel's recommendation.
+- Complaints of unfair treatment - within 60 calendar days after becoming aware of the problem, the employee must address an appeal in writing to the AVPHR.
+Within five working days of receiving the employee's notice of appeal, the appeal will be referred to the Committee.
+Within 10 working days of scheduling the appeal for hearing, the P.R.C.
+Panel will hear the matter and make a recommendation to the AVPHR.
+The AVPHR will make a final decision in the matter and notify the parties within five working days of receiving the Panel's recommendation.

-As soon as the panel has been appointed, the Appointing Authority or his or her designee will notify both parties of the names of the Committee members.
+As soon as the panel has been appointed, the AVPHR or his or her designee will notify both parties of the names of the Committee members.

 To protect the impartiality of the Committee and the hearing process, neither the employee nor the responding department will have any oral or written contact regarding the hearing with any member of the hearing Panel prior to the actual hearing.
-Any questions on the hearing procedures should be addressed to Employee Relations.
+Any questions on the hearing procedures should be addressed to Human Resources.

 The employee and the responding department may choose to ask other individuals to speak at the hearing who can make a material contribution to the employee's or department's story.
 The following guidelines govern the contribution of witnesses at hearings: